 Unfortunately, there’s one thing you may have overlooked: your website’s security.

-In our high-tech city, pretty much everyone hosts their own website, even the hot dog stands.
+In our high-tech city, pretty much everyone hosts their own website.
 As a successful business leader in the Seattle area, you’re pretty much required to maintain an active web presence at all times.
 That’s a lot of websites for organizations here in the city, yet very few companies have a process in place for updating their website’s backend (you know, like your WordPress version).

 Out of date websites are as vulnerable to hacking as any other out of date software, but since your WordPress site doesn’t send you an onscreen popup reminding you to patch your software every few weeks, it can be easy to forget about updates for years.